good-lly/gh-pages-help-center/README.md

 ![GitHub stars](https://img.shields.io/github/stars/good-lly/gh-pages-help-center?style=social)
 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

-# 💡 Minimalistic FAQ/Help Center hosted on GitHub Pages
+# 💡 Simple FAQ/Help Center hosted on GitHub Pages

 This is a minimalistic responsive Help Center hosted on GitHub pages written in vanilla JS.
 It does not need the maintenance of any servers or databases and can be hosted entirely on ❤️ GitHub for free!